smallhadroncollider/taskell/roadmap.md

 - Check times work no matter what timezone
 - Import Issues from GitHub using  labels
 - Show filename somewhere
-- Editable title?
-    > Use a `# Title` at top of file and display title somewhere in taskell
 - Add tags/labels with `t`
 - URL field - plus config to run specific command when selected (e.g. `open -a Chrome.app #{url}`)
 - Redo functionality